Lauricamphoric300/Termux-Commands/README.md

 **After Installation**
+- Wait 5 min for the apps to initialize
 - Create 'Movies/Music' folders via Copyparty
 - Add those folder as Library on Jellyfin
 - Add Copyparty's WebDav as a Virtual Drive in Windows